jasontsemf/WhatsThatLine/README.md

 ### Regular Expression ()

 When it comes to processing text, it is inevitable to leverage `regular expression`.
-I am totally unfamiliar with it, and I know it is possibly an art to master.
+I am totally unfamiliar with it, and I know it is an art to master with a lot of practice.
 But I would like to conclude what kind of `regular expression` is used in the project, so that I can refer back to it later.

 [Regular Expressions Cheatsheet by Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet)